Chau-Nguyen-Developer/Weather-Forecast-Application/README.md

 ### How do I Submit my Solution?
 1. Clone this GitHub repository and work on your solution.

-2. After you're done working on it, add a copy of your resume to your and push your version to a new branch called `solution`.
+2. After you're done working on it, fill out the information box above and push your version to a new branch called `solution`.
+You can also add your resume to your repository if you so choose!

 3. Finally, make a pull request to the `main` branch once you're ready for us to interview you!
 If you think we forgot your pull request, please let us know via the NGCP Recruitment Discord!